matrix-org/matrix-spec-proposals/proposals/MSC4030: Progressive images in Matrix.md

 ### Eliminating Unwanted Behavior

-Clients does not acknowledge the fact that in un-encrypted rooms server-side generated thumbnails are available for image resources.
+Clients do not acknowledge that, in unencrypted rooms, server-side generated thumbnails are available for image resources.
 As a result, they unnecessarily generate client-side thumbnails, upload them to the server, and reference them in the `m.image` event, creating redundant and unnecessary resources.